Conservative Galerkin methods for dispersive Hamiltonian problems: Numerical experiments

 \section{Numerical experiments}

 In this section we illustrate the performance of the method proposed through a series of numerical experiments.
 The brunt of the computational work has been carried out using Firedrake \cite{Firedrake:2017}.
 We employ a Gauss quadrature of order $4q$, where $q$ is the degree of the finite element space, to minimise quadrature error introduced into the implementation.
 Indeed, at this degree all integrals are performed exactly with the exception of the projection of the initial condition.
-The nonlinear system of equations are then approximated using the PETSc \cite{petsc-user-ref, petsc-efficient} Newton line search method with a tolerance of $10^{-12}$ on each time step.
+The nonlinear system of equations are then approximated using the PETSc \cite{petsc-user-ref, petsc-efficient} Newton line search method with a tolerance of $10^{-13}$ on each time step.
 A combination of Paraview and Matplotlib have been used as visualisation tools.
-For each benchmark test we fix the polynomial degree $q$ and compute a sequence of solutions with $h = h(i) = 2^{-i}$ and $\tau$ chosen either so $ \tau \ll h$, to make the temporal discretisation error negligible, or so $\tau = h$ so temporal discretisation error dominates.
+For each benchmark test we fix the polynomial degree $q$ and compute a sequence of solutions with $h = h(i) = 2^{-i}$ and $\tau = Ch$ so temporal discretisation error is negligible.
 This is done for a sequence of refinement levels, $i=l, \dots, L$.
 We have previously used $S^1$ as the unitary periodic domain.
 For our numerical experiments, we have scaled the domain to $[0,40]$ for computational convenience.

 \begin{Definition}[Experimental order of convergence] Given two sequences $a(i)$ and $h(i) \searrow 0$ we define the \emph{experimental order of convergence} (EOC) to be the local slope of the $\log{a(i)}$ vs. $\log{h(i)}$ curve, i.e.,